Drug Names and Their Pharmaceutical Salts - Clearing Up the Confusion

 Can I switch around between different drug salts?

-According to FDA, drug products are considered pharmaceutical alternatives (not bioequivalent) if they contain the same therapeutic moiety (active ingredient), but are different salts.
-An example of this would be tetracycline hydrochloride, 250mg capsules vs. tetracycline phosphate complex, 250mg capsules.
+According to FDA, drug products are considered pharmaceutical alternatives (not pharmaceutical equivalents) if they contain the same therapeutic moiety (active ingredient), but are different salts.
+An example of this would be tetracycline hydrochloride, 250 mg capsules vs. tetracycline phosphate complex, 250 mg capsules.

-Most drug salts do not lend a therapeutic action to a drug other than enhancing drug dissolution, absorption, or formulation characteristics.
-However, some drug salts may have an added therapeutic effect.
-In fact, per 2013 USP Salt Policy, if the drug salt is considered an active ingredient, the drug will only be called by its active ingredient drug name, without the salt at the end of the name, to help prevent confusion.
+Most drug salts do not lend a therapeutic action to a drug other than enhancing how well it dissolves, is absorbed, or its formulation characteristics.
+However, a few drug salts may have an added therapeutic effect.
+In fact, as noted by the United States Pharmacopeia (USP) Salt Policy, if the drug salt is considered an active ingredient, the drug product monograph will only be called by its active ingredient drug name, without the salt at the end of the name, to help prevent confusion.

-Why are drugs often called by both their “parent drug name” and their “salt” name?
+Why are drugs called by both their “parent drug name” and “salt” name?

 An example is the best way to explain this question.
-The nonprescription (over-the-counter, OTC) version of prescription omeprazole (Prilosec) is omeprazole magnesium (Prilosec OTC).
+The nonprescription (over-the-counter or OTC) version of prescription omeprazole (Prilosec) is omeprazole magnesium (Prilosec OTC).
 Prilosec OTC is the magnesium salt of omeprazole in a delayed-release capsule form.

-In addition, Prilosec OTC is to be used once a day (every 24 hours), but only for 14 days straight, and then repeated not more often than every 4 months unless directed otherwise by your doctor.
-In the package label for Prilosec OTC it is stated that “the bioavailability of Prilosec OTC tablets is similar to that of the commercially available 20 mg prescription Prilosec (omeprazole) capsules”, but again, substitution should always be approved by your prescriber.
+- In addition, Prilosec OTC is to be used once a day (every 24 hours), but only for 14 days straight, and then repeated not more often than every 4 months unless directed otherwise by your doctor.

 Often, generic drug names will be used by healthcare providers and the general public without the salt ending, just out of convenience.
 So for example, while the narcotic-like painkiller tramadol and tramadol hydrochloride may sound like two different drugs, they are actually the same drug.
-The official name is tramadol hydrochloride, but colloquially it is often just shortened to “tramadol”; that may be how your doctor writes it on the prescription and how it reads on your pharmacy label.
-However, oral tramadol only exists in its salt form “tramadol hydrochloride”, even though people don’t always say that.
+The official name is tramadol hydrochloride, but commonly it is often just shortened to “tramadol”.
+That may be how your doctor writes it on the prescription and how it reads on your pharmacy label.
+However, oral tramadol only exists in its salt form “tramadol hydrochloride”, even though people don’t always refer to that name.

 When you check for a drug interaction, you may run into the same problem.
 While the official name of the drug may include a salt name, the text written for the drug interaction may not include the salt name because the drug is more commonly referred to without it’s salt name, as is the case with oral tramadol.